oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 Derivation of scalar-types uses the following rules:

     - derived_from, data_value_type and unit_suffix may not be changed
-    - Additonal entries may be added to the unit_symbol_list
+    - Additonal entries may be added to the unit_symbol_map

 ##### 9.1.2.2.2 scalar-unit.time